7 key things to know about Trump's tariffs after the Supreme Court decision

 Likewise, Section 301 of the 1974 Trade Act or Section 232 of the Trade Expansion Act of 1962 allow the president to impose tariffs, but only after a fact-finding by the U.S. Trade Representative and the Commerce Department, respectively.

-Trump relied heavily on Section 232 and 301 tariffs during his first term in the White House, but they don't allow the president to roll out of bed and impose a 50% tax on imports from Brazil, for example — a country with which the U.S. has a trade surplus — just because he's unhappy that Brazilian authorities are prosecuting former President Jair Bolsonaro.
+Trump relied heavily on Section 232 and 301 tariffs during his first term in the White House, but those measures would not allow, for example, a 50% tax on imports from Brazil — a country with which the U.S. has a trade surplus — which the president imposed over his frustration with the prosecution former President Jair Bolsonaro in July.

 Political pressure around "affordability" might lead the White House to tread lightly, or not